book

 The simplest example of accessing the fundamental object would be harnessing the iconic PE ratio for a stock.
 This is a ratio of the price it commands to the earnings of a stock.
 The lower the PE ratio for a stock, the more affordable it appears.

-# Take the top 50 by dollar volume using fundamental.
+# Select the top 50 by dollar volume and then select the top 10 by their PE ratio.

 self.universe_settings.asynchronous = True